Frequently Asked Questions on the ISTernship program

 - How will I receive my monthly scholarship?

-IST has entered into an agreement with OeAD in order to facilitate administrative matters.
+ISTA has entered into an agreement with OeAD in order to facilitate administrative matters.

 After accepting your offer to the ISTernship, you will receive the official scholarship document from OeAD.
 In case you need a visa for coming to Austria, OeAD will send a confirmation to the respective Austrian representative.